ansible-collections/cisco.ios/docs/cisco.ios.ios_config_module.rst

                 <td>
                 </td>
                 <td>
                         <div>The ordered set of commands that should be configured in the section.
-The commands must be the exact same commands as found in the device running-config.
+The commands must be the exact same commands as found in the device running-config to ensure idempotency and correct diff.
 Be sure to note the configuration command syntax as some commands are automatically modified by the device config parser.</div>
                         <div style="font-size: small; color: darkgreen"><br/>aliases: commands</div>
                 </td>
             </tr>